Written by Daniel Mariotti

 Mold Strategy

-When it comes to mold-making, knowing how to seal and release a piece could be the difference between having a mold that is used for multiple editions and is able to withstand years of storage or one that will most likely need to be repaired and replaced later down the road.
+When it comes to mold-making, knowing how to seal and release a piece could be the difference between having a mold that is used for multiple editions and is able to withstand years of storage or one that will need to be repaired and replaced down the road.

-The benefit of releasing a piece before molding it, is the ease of de-molding.
-Ideally, the original pops out without any damage done to it and no tearing happens to the mold.
+The benefit of “releasing” a piece before molding it is the ease of de-molding.
+Ideally, the original will pop out without any damage done to it, and without tearing the mold.
 However, without release, de-lamination of the original’s surface may occur.
 This may then stick to the mold, which can result in surface damage upon removal.
-Keep in mind that when working with a clay original, it is typical to have some of the clay stick upon de-mold.
-Luckily the clean-up for that is much easier than other materials.
-If the piece has a lot of undercuts and thin spots in the rubber, not releasing it may tear the mold.
+Keep in mind that when working with a clay original, it is typical to have some of the clay stick upon de-molding it.
+Luckily, the clean-up for that is much easier than other materials.
+If the piece has a lot of undercuts and thin spots in the rubber, not releasing it properly may tear the mold.
 This can also be avoided by choosing the right durometer of rubber and splitting the mold strategically.

 Prepping the Original